1 Picturing high dimensions

 • movement patterns

 with the latter being especially useful when displaying the projected data as a scatterplot.
-Figure 1.6 shows examples of patterns we typically look for when making a scatterplot of data.
+Figure 1.7 shows examples of patterns we typically look for when making a scatterplot of data.
 These include clustering, linear and non-linear association, outliers, barriers where there is a sharp edge beyond which no observations are seen.
 Not shown, but it also might be possible to observe multiple modes, or density of observations, L-shapes, discreteness or uneven spread of points.
 The tour is especially useful if these patterns are only visible in combinations of variables.

 Four scatterplots showing different types of patterns you might expect to see.
 Plot (a) has three elliptical clusters of points, roughly lying horizontal, making a geese flying pattern.
-Plot (b) has a nonlinear pattern looking like a horseshoe.
+Plot (b) has a non-linear pattern looking like a horseshoe.
 Plot (c) has a strong negative linear association and a single outlier in the top right.
 Plot (d) has points lying only in the bottom triangle.

-Figure 1.6: Example structures that might be visible in a 2D projection that imply presence of structure in high dimensions.
+Figure 1.7: Example structures that might be visible in a 2D projection that imply presence of structure in high dimensions.
 These include clusters, linear and non-linear association, outliers and barriers.

 Frame from the animations shown earlier annotated to mark clustering movement.
 Movement pattern is indicated by a point and a line.
+It can be seen that the there are two directions represented by the lines, one pointing left to right and the other right to left, roughly indicating two differnt movement patterns.

 (a) Clustering

 Frame from the animations shown earlier annotated to mark outliers movement.
 Movement pattern is indicated by a point and a line.
+The two outliers have lines that orient differently to the others indicating how they move differently from the other points.

 (b) Outliers

-Figure 1.7: The movement of points give further clues about the structure of the data in high-dimensions.
+Figure 1.8: The movement of points give further clues about the structure of the data in high-dimensions.
 In the data with clustering, often we can see a group of points moving differently from the others.
 Because there are three clusters, you should see three distinct movement patterns.
 It is similar with outliers, except these may be individual points moving alone, and different from all others.
 This can be seen in the static plot, one point (top left) has a movement pattern upwards whereas most of the other observations near it are moving down towards the right.

 This type of visualisation is useful for many activities in dealing with high-dimensional data, including: